Macy's is not a small company. It had 130,000 employees and earned an annual revenue of $24.8 billion in 2017. Employees work seemlessly with

 key members of the community.

 Internally, in 2013, Macy's employees made it known they felt the company could do more to recognize the daily efforts of team members that must deliver above and beyond to meet business goals.
-During the economy collapse of 2008 and the immediate years that followed, Macy's put its employees to task and not only weathered the economy, but grew the company with omnichannel inititives and working hard to modernize internal systems.
+During the economy collapse of 2008 and the immediate years that followed, Macy's put its employees to task and not only weathered the economy, but grew the company with omnichannel inititives, working extra-hard to modernize internal systems.

-I was the visual designer brought in as part of a lean outreach team to create an internal recognition program.
+I was the visual designer/ux writer brought in as part of a lean outreach team to create an internal recognition program.
 The program was piloted in 2014 and continues today.
+It's was the Group Vice President of Engineering, Shared Services who spearheaded the committee and worked with Human Resources to ensure corporate adoption.

-I wanted to work with the roots of the company - shopping - with an understanding to the complexity it takes to be available 24/7 to ensure the site is always fully operational and all systems are go.
-The backstory of macys goes beyond the last century and some of its core fundamentals established then are still survive today.
+I wanted to work with the roots of the company - shopping - with an understanding to the complexity it takes to be available 24/7 to ensure the site is always fully operational and all systems are green.
+The backstory of Macy's goes beyond the last century and some of its core fundamentals established then still survive today.
 Marketing, design, technical and logistical challenges can very much be rooted to this legacy.
-I wanted to show simply this is acknowledged and appreciated.
+I wanted to show this is acknowledged and appreciated.

 I drew a silhouette of a shopping woman, proudly holding her logo bags and wrote the copy: